moga1111/TrelloRepo1/README.md

   * Importing it as Intellj Idea project.
   * Command line by running the included jar.

-## Inporting as Intellj project is straigt forward step
+## Importing as Intellj project is straigt forward step
   * Import into idea.
   * Provide the required system parameters.
   * Run > Edit Configs > VM options (replace with yours).